2016 Macedonian protests: The protests

-On 23 April the anti-government protests continued in several cities in the country.
-Next day, Zdravko Saveski, member of the collective presidency of the left-wing party Levica (the Left) and one other member of the same party were put in house custody.
+On 23 April, the anti-government protests continued in several cities in the country.
+The next day, Zdravko Saveski, member of the collective presidency of the left-wing party The Left and one other member of the same party were put in house custody.
 Previously, three more protesters were put in house custody.
 The protests organized by "Protestiram" (I protest) and supported by the opposition and nongovernmental organizations continued in several cities and the between 15,000 and 20,000 demonstrators in Skopje protest in front of the parliament, the several ministry, and in front of the government.
-On 25 April a large pro-government rally occurred in Bitola, organized by the Citizens for Macedonian Defense (GDOM, in Macedonian), with thousands in attendance.
+On 25 April, a large pro-government rally occurred in Bitola, organized by the Citizens for Macedonian Defense (GDOM, in Macedonian), with thousands in attendance.
 They rallied in support of the planned parliamentary elections on June 5.
-On Tuesday, 26 April the anti-government protests begin in new 3 cities: Tetovo, Kičevo and Radoviš, and this day there was protest in 15 cities in Macedonia.
+On Tuesday, 26 April, the anti-government protests begin in new 3 cities: Tetovo, Kičevo and Radoviš, and this day there was protest in 15 cities in Macedonia.
 There was a pro-government rally on April 27, organized by GDOM in the city of Kicevo in support of the planned parliamentary elections on June 5.
 The anti-government protests continued after the holidays on 2 and 3 May in Skopje, Tetovo, Bitola, Prilep, Strumica, Kumanovo and Gevgelija.
-In Skopje demonstrators protests in front of parliament, government and courts.
+In Skopje, demonstrators protest in front of parliament, government and courts.